albayaty/gala_quantum_library/README.md

 ## Examples

-Initially, import the required Python and Qiskit libraries.
+Initially, import the required Python and Qiskit libraries, including our `gala_quantum_library`.
 If you would like to execute Grover's algorithm, it is preferable to import our `grover_controlled_diffuser` [[GitHub](https://github.com/albayaty/grover_controlled_diffuser/)], because this controlled-diffuser successfully searches for all solutions for Boolean oracles, since the standard Grover diffuser fails to find correct solutions for Boolean oracles in some logical structures!
 ```python
 from qiskit import *
 from qiskit_aer import AerSimulator